Strategyproof Learning: Building Trustworthy User-Generated Datasets: Introduction

-Interestingly, \system{} also has applications in high-dimensional voting, e.g. to determine the parameters of a content moderation algorithm on a social network.
-As proposed by~\cite{NoothigattuGADR18,LeeKKK+19,FreedmanBSDC20}, \system{} would query the voter, collect the voter's answers and then use machine learning to model the voter's preferences.
+\licchavi{} also has applications in high-dimensional voting, e.g. to determine the parameters of a content moderation algorithm on a social network.
+In the same vein as~\cite{NoothigattuGADR18,LeeKKK+19,FreedmanBSDC20}, \licchavi{} would query the voter, collect the voter's answers and then use machine learning to model the voter's preferences.
 In practice, however, especially in high dimensions, each voter often provides an insufficient amount of data.
-This prevents the model from reliably learning their preferences. \system{} allows improving the sample complexity by leveraging other voters' inputs to better learn a voter's preferences.
-More importantly, the common model learned by \system{} can then be regarded as the output of the high-dimensional voting.
-In fact, \system{} has been successfully implemented and deployed by Tournesol~\cite{tournesol}, a platform that elicits, stores and leverages a large number of contributor' judgments to provide more robustly beneficial video recommendations.
+This prevents the model from reliably learning their preferences. \licchavi{} allows improving the sample complexity by leveraging other voters' inputs to better learn a voter's preferences.
+More importantly, the global model learned by \licchavi{} can then be regarded as the output of the high-dimensional voting.

+Interestingly, in addition to providing strategyproofness guarantees, the use of such coordinate-wise pseudo-Huber penalizations also implies an intuitively appealing fairness principle that \licchavi{} satisfies.
+Basically, we show that \licchavi{} essentially fits the appealing fairness principle ``one voter, (at most) one unit force''~\cite{geometric_median}, assuming that this force is measured by the $\ell_\infty$-norm, while also accounting for the uncertainty \licchavi{} inevitably has on a user's preferred model, when the user does not provide sufficiently many data.
+All in all, this makes \licchavi{} a very promising tool for scalable algorithmic governance, especially in controversial contexts where users' preferences are expected to greatly diverge.

-\paragraph{Contributions.} Our main contribution is to analyze the {\it strategyproofness} of \system{}, i.e., we ask essentially whether it is in each user's interest to answer queries honestly.
-We first show that, for most hyperparameters, \system{} fails to be strategyproof; in fact, we prove that it is then {\it arbitrarily manipulable} by a single user.
-However, and more interestingly, we show how to fix this.
-Namely, we prove that an $\ell_1$-like penalization of the discrepancy between users' models and the common model (Equation~(\ref{eq:strategyproof})) makes \system{} strategyproof, for coordinate-wise queries and preferences.
-This $\ell_1$ regularization is intimately connected to coordinate-wise medians.
-Interestingly, it fits the appealing fairness principle ``one voter, one unit force'', assuming that this force is measured by the $\ell_\infty$-norm~\cite{geometric_median}.
-Our assumption of coordinate-wise queries is also proven to be critical, as, without it, we prove that our framework fails to be $\strategyproofbound$-strategyproof for any value of $\strategyproofbound$.
-Perhaps most interestingly, we also discuss how to obtain approximate strategyproofness in the general case when queries are not coordinate-wise.
+\paragraph{Contributions.} Our main contribution is to introduce \licchavi{} and to analyze its {\it strategyproofness}, i.e., whether it is in each user's interest to answer queries honestly.
+We first prove that, unfortunately, assuming that each user wants to minimize the Euclidean distance between a target user's model and their preferred model, \licchavi{} cannot be guaranteed to always be $\strategyproofbound$-strategyproof.
+Fortunately, we also prove that, for gradient PAC* coordinate-wise separable local losses, \licchavi{} is guaranteed to be strategyproof.
+We also discuss how to leverage this result to tune \licchavi{} to obtain approximate strategyproofness in the general case, when local losses are not coordinate-wise separable.